Jeremy Hazin

 In 2013, Hazin became the youngest Canadian player to ever compete at the senior ITTF World Championships when he made his debut at age 13.
 It was the moment that sparked his Olympic dream as he travelled to Paris and got to watch his table tennis heroes in action and even meet some of them, such as fellow lefty Timo Boll of Germany and Ma Lin of China.
 Hazin was especially inspired by the way Ma Lin played and believes he has watched every match of the three-time Olympic champion available on the internet.

 Hazin was a triple medallist at the 2017 Pan American Junior Championships, winning bronze in singles, doubles and mixed doubles.
 He was part of Team Canada at the 2019 Pan American Games in Lima where he advanced to the round of 16 in singles.
-He made his Olympic debut at Tokyo 2020.
+He also represented Canada at the 2022 Commonwealth Games.

 A Little More About Jeremy